TamimulAhsan/crypter/README.md

 # crypter
-A tool to do cryptographic tasks written in Python3.
+A tool to perform cryptographic tasks written in Python3.
 ---------------------------------------------------------

 What can it do?